 We’ve stayed in many a bed and breakfast over the years but we haven’t stayed in nary a one since we became innkeepers.
 Add in the fact that neither of us are big breakfast eaters and well, there you go.

 The interesting thing about a B&B is that there are a lot of misconceptions out there.
-One misconception is the expense; the rooms are pricer than a hotel room.
+One misconception is the expense; the rooms are more expensive than a hotel room.
 While there are exceptions to every rule, generally, this is not the case at all.
-Most B&B’s room rates are comparable to a hotel room, but and this is a big butt (sorry, I couldn’t resist) the same rate at a B&B is going to include a 2-course homemade breakfast, usually valued at around $17/person.
+Most B&B’s room rates are comparable to a hotel room, but the same rate at a B&B is going to include a 2-course homemade breakfast, usually valued at around $17/person.
 And innkeepers pride themselves on their breakfast service.
 Are you allergic to peanuts or you’re a vegetarian?
 Just let the innkeeper know at the time of booking your room and they’re more than willing to accommodate food allergies and/or dietary restrictions.

 Another misconception is that all B&B’s feel like grandma’s house.
 I’m the first one to get that ick feeling when I see way too many knick-knacks and dried flower wreaths, ugh.
 I can’t tell you how much of that stuff I got rid of when we bought our inn.
 Ick!